Hyperbolic Sliced-Wasserstein via Geodesic and Horospherical Projections: Hyperbolic Sliced-Wasserstein Distances

 \item On $\mathbb{B}^d$, for any ideal point $\Tilde{v}\in S^{d-1}$,

 \end{enumerate} \end{proposition}

 To conserve Busemann coordinates, it has been proposed by \citet{chami2021horopca} to project points on a subset following the level sets of the Busemann function.
 Those level sets are known as horospheres, which can be seen as spheres of infinite radius \citep{izumiya2009horospherical}.
-In the Poincaré ball, a horosphere is a euclidean sphere tangent to an ideal point. \citet{chami2021horopca} argued that this projection is beneficial against the geodesic projection as it tends to better preserve the distances.
+In the Poincaré ball, a horosphere is a Euclidean sphere tangent to an ideal point. \citet{chami2021horopca} argued that this projection is beneficial against the geodesic projection as it tends to better preserve the distances.
+This motivates us to project on geodesics following the level sets of the Busemann function in order to conserve the Busemann coordinates, \emph{i.e.} we want to have $B^{\Tilde{v}}(x) = B^{\Tilde{v}}(P^{\Tilde{v}}(x))$ (resp. $B^v(x)=B^v(P^v(x))$) on the Poincaré ball (resp.
+Lorentz model) where $\Tilde{v}\in S^{d-1}$ (resp. $v\in T_{x^0}\mathbb{L}^d\cap S^d$) is characterizing the geodesic.
+We report the closed-forms in Appendix \ref{appendix:busemann_closed_forms}.
+In practice, noting that $B^\gamma(x)=B^\gamma(\gamma(t))=-t$, we obtain that the coordinate is $t=-B^\gamma(x)$.